 1. Relax and Have Fun

 When going boating during pregnancy, don’t stress.
-Try to relax and visualize how entertaining it will be to return for boating later with the baby.
+Try to relax and visualise how entertaining it will be to return for boating later with the baby.
 Go boating with your partner and family members and have fun.

 2. Stay Cool in the Shade

 When boating in the sun, try to keep yourself as comfortable as possible by being under a shade.
 A convenient way is to use a retractable canvas system to provide comfort by extending the comfort of shade on the boat.

 3. Plan Consciously